“I had given him so much throughout our time breastfeeding, and how it ended wouldn’t and didn’t take anything away from that” ~ Allyson Lux

 The more you don’t feed the more your body will get engorged until it starts to realize that you are not nursing anymore and slowly stops producing.
 For the engorgement don’t make the mistake of using a hot towel, but instead, try these gel pads from Lanisoh to ease the pain from being engorged.

-Weaning Tips 5 – Cabbage Leaves
+Weaning Tips 5 – Cabbage Leaves/Or Vinegar

 Cabbage leaves are helpful for reducing supply and also easing engorgement during weaning.
 Place a cold cabbage leaf on each breast and change every 2 hours until breast engorgement has passed.
 You can also take a pain reliever if you have lots of discomforts.